Akhathuto/Edgtec-Trends/README.md

 2.  **API Key Configuration:**
     > **⚠️ IMPORTANT:** This project requires a Google Gemini API key.
     >
-    > **For local development:**
-    > 1. Create a file named `.env` in the project root.
+    > 1. Create a file named `.env.local` in the project root.
     > 2. Add your API key to this file: `API_KEY=YOUR_API_KEY_HERE`
     >
     > **For deployment (e.g., Vercel):**
     >    Set an environment variable named `API_KEY` with your API key in your deployment service's settings.

 3.  **Run the development server:**
+    Use the Vercel CLI to run the Vite dev server and the serverless functions together:
     ```bash
-    npm run dev
+    vercel dev
     ```

 4.  **Open in browser:**
-    Open your browser and navigate to the local address provided by Vite (e.g., `http://localhost:5173`).
+    Open your browser and navigate to the local address provided by the Vercel CLI (e.g., `http://localhost:3000`).
 The application should now be running.

 ## ✨ Key Features